Mohamed-ElGemeie/Property-Lister/README.md

 - `GET /apartments` — list all apartments
 - `GET /apartments/:id` — get one apartment (UUID)
 - `POST /apartments` — create a new apartment (see example payload below)

-## Why this project is useful

-- Small, focused codebase that demonstrates a complete full-stack flow (DB → API → frontend).
-- Ready-to-run Docker setup for reproducible local development and CI experiments.
-- Includes example tests and DB seed/init scripts to quickly populate a working dataset.

 ## Getting started